-The layout of the house in relation to the sun, and the use of features and materials that don’t maximise the use of solar energy, are important in keeping your house at the right temperature while saving on energy costs.
+The layout of your house in relation to the sun, and the careful use of features and materials are important in keeping your house at a comfortable temperature year-round.

 Good passive design includes:

-- Use of shading elements – for example, wide eaves protect from the sun in summer and provide increased weather protection in winter.
+use of shading elements – for example, wide eaves shade when sun is high in the sky as well as providing increased weather protection

-- Ventilation – using window joinery that allows ventilation, such as security catches allowing windows to remain partially open, or vents in the joinery.
+ventilation – for example, using window joinery that allows ventilation, such as security catches allowing windows to remain partially open

-- Thermal Mass – using heavy building materials to store solar energy and limit overheating during the day but then release energy during the night to provide heating.
+thermal mass – using heavy building materials which receive direct sunlight in the colder months to store daytime solar energy to then release it during the night to provide space heating.

 A note about solar power

 On average there are about 2000 hours of sunshine a year in New Zealand, although this varies by location.

 Solar energy can be used for heating water using solar (thermal) panels mounted on the roof.
 Electricity can also be generated directly using photovoltaic cells mounted wherever they can best capture solar energy.

 If you’re thinking about going solar, you’ll need to do your homework first.
 Check out our mystery shop of solar panel installers here.